ophian/ophian.github.io/_posts/2021-11-26-Serendipity-Styx-AV1-Image-File-support.md

     <h2>CURRENT IMPORTANT DRAWBACKS of using AVIF format</h2>

     <p>While most of the things about AVIF are very promising and it is likely to
-    become the standard for media delivery in the future, there are some short- comings that we should be aware of before migrating to AVIF.</p>
+    become the standard for media delivery in the future, there are some shortcomings that we should be aware of before migrating to AVIF.</p>

     <p>The <strong>ABSOLUTE MAJOR BOTTLENECK</strong> is the encoding performance of AVIF images,
     which can be <strong>VERY SLOW</strong> compared to JPEG or WebP images.
 While the majority of